hasanzeynal/TensorFlow-Developer-Certificate/README.md

 # Tensorflow Developer Certificate
 This repository contains the projects and exercises completed as part of the Tensorflow Developer Certificate program.
-The certification program covers various topics in deep learning, Tensorflow fundamentals, computer vision, natural language processing (NLP), time series analysis, and more.
+The certification program covers various topics in deep learning, Tensorflow fundamentals, Computer Vision, Natural Language Processing (NLP), Time Series Analysis, and more.

 # Table of Contents
 - [Deep Learning and Tensorflow Fundamentals]()